What’s margin investing?

 Disclosures

-All investments involve risk including loss of principal.
-No investments are FDIC insured.
-All examples are hypothetical and do not reflect actual or anticipated results.
-Content is provided for informational purposes only; it does not constitute investment advice and is not a recommendation for any security, account type or feature, or trading strategy.
-Past performance does not guarantee future results.
+All examples are hypothetical and don’t reflect actual or anticipated results.
+Content is provided for informational purposes only, doesn’t constitute investment advice, and isn’t a recommendation for any security, account type or feature, or trading strategy.
+Past performance doesn’t guarantee future results.

 Margin investing involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.

-Robinhood Financial charges a standard margin interest rate of 11.75% and a margin interest rate of 7.75% for customers who subscribe to Gold.
-The margin interest rate is calculated by adding 6.5% (for non-Gold customers) or 2.5% (for Gold customers) to the upper bound of the Target Federal Funds Rate, which is set by the Federal Reserve and is subject to change without notice.
+Robinhood Financial charges a variable margin interest rate based on your settled margin balance and the upper bound of the Target Federal Funds Rate, which is set by the Federal Reserve and is subject to change without notice.
 The formulas used to calculate the margin interest rate are subject to change at Robinhood Financial’s discretion.
-The margin rates shown are as of May 4, 2023 and might change at any time without notice and at Robinhood Financial’s discretion.
-The standard margin interest rate will be rolled out to customers who do not subscribe to Gold in phases over a period of time, subject to eligibility criteria, and so may not be available immediately to all customers.
+The margin interest rates shown are as of November 7, 2024 and might change at any time without notice and at Robinhood Financial’s discretion.

-For more information, please see FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
+For more information, review FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
 These disclosures contain important information on Robinhood Financial’s products and services, conflicts of interests, lending policies, interest charges, and the risks associated with margin investing enabled accounts.

 Still have questions?
 Contact Robinhood Support